jocekav/DigitalSignalProcessing/Final_Project/final_project_readme.txt

 - NumPy
 - SciPy

+How to run:
+- Run synth.py
+    - Follow CLI input instructions
+    - Reference list below for any parameter confusion
+- Use 'saltarello2.mid' with a tempo of 600 and additive synth for smooth/quick demo purposes

 Synth Engines
 - Additive Synth (control number of harmonics)
 - Wavetable (control type of wave form)